ground-creative/YourHomeServer/README.md

 Scenes can trigger actions on multiple devices at once, this is a very powerful feature.\
 Configure your scenes in the ./config/scenes.json

-Configure scene example (turn on living room lights):

-Scenes can trigger actions on multiple devices at once, this is a ver powerful feature.\
-Configure your scenes in the file ./config/scenes.json.

 Scene configuration example (turn on living room lights):
 ```